- Competitive exchange rates

 Yes, you can send money online using a credit or debit card but it’s not the most common method.
 Typically, people use a bank transfer or a money transfer platform like Wise.
 These methods are often cheaper than sending money via a credit card.
 However, if you need to, it is still possible to transfer money online through a card.

 You’re often able to pay for a money transfer with your credit or debit card.
 But compare costs among providers to make sure you’re getting the biggest bang for your buck.

 You have several ways to use your credit card when paying for an international money transfer, including:

-Even if you don’t have a credit card, you may be in luck: Many money transfer providers accept debit cards.
+Even if you don’t have a credit card, you may be in luck: many money transfer providers accept debit cards.
 If you decide to use a debit card, be sure to understand any processing fees you’ll pay.

 A debit card is a great option for domestic money transfers.
-If you pick the right transfer provider, a debit card will let you send money quickly and for free.
-Consider these top-notch apps:
+If you pick the right transfer provider, a debit card will let you send money online quickly and for free.
+Consider these apps:

 You could find yourself in a situation where sending a money transfer from your credit or debit card is a good idea.
-Here are just a few.
+Here are just a few:

 If you have a rewards credit card, you may earn travel miles or cash back after you fund your transfer.
 However, this works best when you use a service like MoneyGram or Western Union — not your bank.
 Transferring through your bank could saddle you with higher interest rates and fees, erasing any rewards you might earn.

 Credit and debit card transfers could be useful in an emergency.
 For example, you may need to send an urgent transfer to a loved one who’s mugged overseas and has no cash.
 In this case, it may be most effective to send a card-based transfer via Western Union or MoneyGram.